Sikkil Gurucharan: Albums & discography

-Sikkil Gurucharan is among young musicians who stand as youth ambassadors for the future of Carnatic Music.
-In bringing this art to students and aficionados alike, he has opened the gates to a larger and interested audience having a welcoming attitude towards innovation while retaining the spirit of the original art form.
-This is evident in his active participation in youth festivals, lec-dems and his concerted effort at recording theme-based albums that have greater appeal with listeners.
+Sikkil Gurucharan is a Carnatic musician known for his efforts to engage both students and wider audiences with the tradition.
+He has participated in youth festivals and lecture-demonstrations, and has recorded several theme-based albums.
+His approach incorporates innovation while remaining rooted in established Carnatic music practices, contributing to the art form's accessibility and appeal among diverse listeners.

 Gurucharan has worked on an album with John McLaughlin, Mandolin U. Srinivas, Louis Banks called "Miles from India" which was nominated for the Best Contemporary Jazz Album at the 51st Grammy Awards.

 His album "Ramayana" is a musical dramatisation of the epic, drawing on ragas and kritis to portray the various episodes.
 This album has been the underlying theme in Gurucharan's concerts in Singapore and Indonesia and received critical acclaim.
 On the other hand, his album "Madhirakshi", together with Anil Srinivasan, is the first of many a contemporary experiment with piano and voice.
 The album "Parama", has recently received a nomination for the category 'Best Carnatic Classical Album – Vocal' at the Global Indian Music Awards 2011.

 Here is a comprehensive list of his albums.